geo-ostis-dev/sc-web-module-geo/README.md

 ## Installing
 The Geo project is the npm module for the sc-web system.

-Go to sc-web project folder:
+To install the module, go to sc-web project folder:
 ```
 cd sc-web
 ```